Sanjay-Shr/DevOps_Challenge/README.md

 Focused on achieving a fully automated build pipeline based on repository commits.
 **Focus:** Jenkins + GitHub Webhook Integration and CI/CD Trigger Automation

+### Day 34 – Successfully Configured GitHub Webhooks with Jenkins
+Connected Jenkins with GitHub Webhooks to automate builds on code commits.
+Used **ngrok** to expose the local Jenkins server securely to the internet.
+Resolved the 403 “No valid crumb was included in the request” error by updating Jenkins CSRF settings.
+Reconfigured the webhook in GitHub and verified the **200 OK** response.
+**Focus:** GitHub Webhook Integration, Jenkins Security, and CI/CD Automation.

 ---

 ## How to Use This Repo